bryanojh/Assignment01/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 Credits
-Content
+Product images and features were obtained from Weston Corp & goalinn Content
 The text for section Y was copied from the Wikipedia article Z Media
 The photos used in this site were obtained from ...
 Acknowledgements
 I received inspiration for this project from X

 Initial Wireframe for our website can be found here -> "" Pages included in our website